More pages in this section

 Who is responsible for Catholic schools in Queensland?

-Twenty-three Catholic school authorities are directly responsible for the operation of Queensland's 286 Catholic schools.
-These authorities are comprised of:
+Twenty-two Catholic school authorities are directly responsible for the operation of Queensland’s 313 Catholic schools.

-The Queensland Catholic Education Commission (QCEC) is a peak body for Catholic schools in Queensland which has various responsibilities delegated to it from the Bishops of Queensland and Leaders of Religious Institutes, to support and advance Catholic education across Queensland.
+Catholic Education Queensland Limited (CEQL) is the peak body for Catholic education in Queensland.
+It carries responsibilities delegated by the Bishops of Queensland and the Leaders of Religious Institutes to support, represent and advance Catholic education across the state.

 What role do parents play in Catholic education?

 Parents are seen as partners with schools in the education process and the contribution made by parents to Catholic schools is essential and invaluable.
-The Queensland Catholic Education Commission works closely with the Queensland Federation of Parents and Friends to ensure collaboration with parents on significant issues which impact on schools.
+Catholic Education Queensland Limited (CEQL) works closely with the Queensland Federation of Parents and Friends to ensure collaboration with parents on significant issues which impact on schools.
 Parents are closely involved in Catholic education at the local school level as well as at diocesan, state and national levels

 Why do Catholic schools have fees?